se-edu/se-book/integration/buildAutomation/what/text.md

 <tip-box>

-:package: Maven and Gradle, in addition to managing the build process, can play the role of dependency management tools too.
+{{ icon_example }} Maven and Gradle, in addition to managing the build process, can play the role of dependency management tools too.

 </tip-box>